talicopanda/social-media-influence-analysis/README.md

 ## Data Ingestion

 Previous work done in [SNACES/core](https://github.com/SNACES/core) will be leveraged for data ingestion.
-Primarily, the logic to downloads tweets for a user or community, as well as to find communities based off an input user, will be used in the pipeline to generate all the needed inputs to the above components.
+Primarily, the logic to download tweets for a user or community, as well as to find communities based off an input user, will be used in the pipeline to generate all the needed inputs to the above components.

 # Issues